 One important point re: Facebook and GDPR is that the standard applies globally, i.e. for all Facebook users whose data is processed by its international entity, Facebook Ireland (and thus within the EU); but not necessarily universally -- with Facebook users in North America not legally falling under the scope of the regulation.

-Users in North America will only benefit if Facebook chooses to apply the same standard everywhere.
+Facebook users in North America will only benefit from GDPR's protections if Facebook chooses to apply the same standard everywhere as it must for EU users.
 (And on that point the company has stayed exceedingly fuzzy.)

-It has claimed it won't give US and Canadian users second tier status vs the rest of the world where their privacy is concerned -- saying they're getting the same "settings and controls" -- but unless or until US lawmakers spill some ink of their own there's nothing but an embarrassing PR message to regulate what Facebook chooses to do with Americans' data.
+It has claimed it won't give US and Canadian users second tier status where their privacy is concerned -- saying they're getting the same "settings and controls" -- but unless or until US lawmakers spill some ink of their own there's nothing but an embarrassing PR message to regulate what Facebook chooses to do with Americans' data.
 It's the data protection principles, stupid.